-A regular part-time employee shall earn sick leave credits on a pro rata basis (point zero four six) hours sick leave credits per hour worked to a maximum of 210 hours.
+A regular part-time employee shall earn sick leave credits on a pro rata basis (point zero four six) hours sick leave credits per hour worked to a maximum of 245 hours.

-(b) A temporary employee whose term exceeds six months shall earn sick leave credits on a pro rata basis (point zero four six) hours sick leave credits per hour worked to a maximum of 210 hours.
-The accrual of sick leave credits commences upon the completion of the six month term of employment.

-(c) When an employee is absent from work because of illness or injury, the employee may claim sick leave at their regular pay rate for a maximum period equivalent to their accumulated credit.

-(d) The Employer may request a report from a qualified medical practitioner where an employee is absent for three or more consecutive days, or where it appears that a pattern of consistent absence is developing.
+- (d) A temporary employee whose term exceeds six months shall earn sick leave credits on a pro rata basis (point zero four six) hours sick leave credits per hour worked to a maximum of 245 hours.
+The accrual of sick leave credits commences upon the completion of the six-month term of employment. - (e) When an employee is absent from work because of illness or injury, the employee may claim sick leave at their regular pay rate for a maximum period equivalent to their accumulated credit. - (f) The Employer may request a report from a qualified medical practitioner where an employee is absent for three or more consecutive days, or where it appears that a pattern of consistent absence is developing. - (g) Sick leave applies only in the case of an employee's illness or injury which prevents the employee from attending at work, or as provided in Article 23.7 Terminal Illness in Family Leave and Article 23.8 Medical and Dental Care Leave.

-(e) Sick leave entitlements under this article apply only to post probationary employees.

-(f) Sick leave applies only in the case of an employee's illness or injury which prevents the employee from attending at work, or as provided in Article 23.7 - Terminal Illness in Family Leave and Article 23.8 - Medical and Dental Care Leave.